CyanideTheJuggla/e-commerce-back-end/README.md

-# 13 Object Relational Mapping (ORM): E-commerce Back End
+# E-commerce Back End

-Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.
+Back end for an e-commerce site useing [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) to interact with a MySQL database.

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+Sensitive data stored within a [dotenv](https://www.npmjs.com/package/dotenv) variable.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+Use the `schema.sql` file in the `db` folder to create your database using MySQL shell commands.

-Before you start, clone [the starter code](https://github.com/coding-boot-camp/fantastic-umbrella).
+Use npm run seed to seed the data.
+Ignore errors.

 ## User Story